MisterSheeple/ClassiCube/readme.md

 **Note:** When running from within VirtualBox, disable Mouse Integration, otherwise the camera will not work properly

 #### Instructions
-Initially, you will need to run John.exe to download the required assets from minecraft.net.
+Initially, you will need to run ClassiCube.exe to download the required assets from minecraft.net and classicube.net.<br>
 Just click 'OK' to the dialog menu that appears when you start the launcher.

 **Singleplayer**
-Run John.exe, then click Singleplayer at the main menu.
+Run ClassiCube.exe, then click Singleplayer at the main menu.

 **Multiplayer**
-Run John.exe.
-You can connect to LAN/locally hosted servers, ~~minecraft.net servers,~~ and classicube.net servers through the launcher.
+Run ClassiCube.exe.
+You can connect to LAN/locally hosted servers, and classicube.net servers if you have a [ClassiCube account](https://www.classicube.net/).

-###### *Stuck with OpenGL 1.1 due to old graphics hardware?*
+##### *Stuck on OpenGL 1.1?*
+The most common reason for being stuck on OpenGL 1.1 is non-working GPU drivers - so if possible, you should try either installing or updating the drivers for your GPU.

+Otherwise:
-If you're on Windows, you should first try using the MESA software renderer from [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/).
-Typically though, this occurs because you have not installed GPU drivers.
+* On Windows, you can still run the OpenGL build of ClassiCube anyways.
+(You can try downloading and using the MESA software renderer from [here](http://download.qt.io/development_releases/prebuilt/llvmpipe/windows/) for slightly better performance though)

-Otherwise, you will have to [compile the game yourself](#using-visual-studio-command-line).
+* On other operating systems, you will have to [compile the game yourself](#Compiling).
 Don't forget to add `-DCC_BUILD_GL11` to the compilation command line so that the compiled game supports OpenGL 1.1.

+# Compiling

+*Note: The various instructions below automatically compile ClassiCube with the recommended defaults for the platform. <br>
+If you (not recommended) want to override the defaults (e.g. to compile OpenGL build on Windows), see [here](doc/overriding-defaults.md) for details.*

 ## Compiling - Windows

 ##### Using Visual Studio
-Open John.sln *(File -> Open -> Project/Solution)* and compile it *(Build -> Build Solution)*.
+Open ClassiCube.sln *(File -> Open -> Project/Solution)* and compile it *(Build -> Build Solution)*.

 If you get a ```The Windows SDK version 5.1 was not found``` compilation error, [see here for how to fix](doc/compile-fixes.md#visual-studio-unsupported-platform-toolset)

 ##### Using Visual Studio (command line)
 1. Use 'Developer Tools for Visual Studio' from Start Menu
-2. Navigate to directory with game's source code
+2. Navigate to the directory with ClassiCube's source code
-3. Enter `cl.exe *.c /link user32.lib gdi32.lib crypt32.lib ws2_32.lib wininet.lib winmm.lib dbghelp.lib shell32.lib comdlg32.lib /out:John.exe`
+3. Enter `cl.exe *.c /link user32.lib gdi32.lib winmm.lib dbghelp.lib shell32.lib comdlg32.lib /out:ClassiCube.exe`

 ##### Using MinGW-w64
 I am assuming you used the installer from https://sourceforge.net/projects/mingw-w64/
 1. Install MinGW-W64
 2. Use either *Run Terminal* from Start Menu or run *mingw-w64.bat* in the installation folder
-3. Navigate to directory with game's source code
+3. Navigate to the directory with ClassiCube's source code
-4. Enter `gcc *.c -o John.exe -mwindows -lwinmm -limagehlp`
+4. Enter `gcc *.c -o ClassiCube.exe -mwindows -lwinmm -limagehlp`

 ##### Using MinGW
-I am assuming you used the installer from http://www.mingw.org/
+I am assuming you used the installer from https://osdn.net/projects/mingw/
 1. Install MinGW.
 You need mingw32-base-bin and msys-base-bin packages.
 2. Run *msys.bat* in the *C:\MinGW\msys\1.0* folder.
-3. Navigate to directory with game's source code
+2. Navigate to the directory with ClassiCube's source code
-4. Enter `gcc *.c -o John.exe -mwindows -lwinmm -limagehlp`
+4. Enter `gcc *.c -o ClassiCube.exe -mwindows -lwinmm -limagehlp`

 ##### Using TCC
 I am assuming you used `tcc-0.9.27-win64-bin.zip` from https://bellard.org/tcc/
 1. Extract the .zip file
-2. In `ExtMath.C`, change `fabsf` to `fabs` and `sqrtf` to `sqrtf`
+2. In `ExtMath.c`, change `fabsf` to `fabs` and `sqrtf` to `sqrtf`
 3. In TCC's `include/math.h`, remove the inline definition for `fabs` at around line 217
 4. In TCC's `lib/kernel32.def`, add missing `RtlCaptureContext`
 5. Add missing include files from `winapi-full-for-0.9.27.zip` as required